afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 introduces important concepts in a very roundabout way, with convoluted code examples that in some cases don't even run.
-Also, it is full of leaky abstractions that don't work as expected (deceptive chaining of lambda, newtype as a container of stateful behavior, fmaps that have to be doubled etc.) that are still important for the rest of the book.
+Also, it is full of leaky abstractions that don't work as expected (deceptive chaining of lambdas, newtype as a container of stateful behavior, fmaps that have to be doubled etc.) that are still important for the rest of the book.
 This post is attempted as an understanding aid for that chapter, for me and for Haskell beginners who get stuck in it.

 Chapter 10 uses as example the parsing of [PGM (portable grey map)](http://en.wikipedia.org/wiki/Netpbm_format) files.
 A sample file